 How would you compare what's going on creatively and commercially in the jazz world with what you see in the other musical niches?

 Contrary to popular belief, I am firmly convinced jazz is alive and well.
 I’m not talking about the “jazz industry,” which as we know, is in dire straits, just like the rest of the music industry.
 Rather, I’m talking about the fact that there is more creative music being made invoking the word “jazz” now than at any point in recorded history.
 However, you can’t look to corporate machinery to find it.
 Certainly, mainstream radio — and I’m including what’s left of commercial “jazz radio” — isn’t going to give it to you either.

 So, listeners have to dig to uncover what’s new and interesting out there.
 The Internet is the key source of information.
 There are myriad sources of knowledge, including online magazines, forums, Twitter feeds, and Facebook pages that are like a fire hose of knowledge about what’s going on worldwide.
-There are also lots of fantastic jazz-related labels out there still making essential music, like Pi Recordings, ECM, Clean Feed, Lost Marble, Motema, and Cuneiform.
+There are also lots of fantastic jazz-related labels out there still making essential music, like Pi Recordings, ECM, Clean Feed, Lost Marble, and Motema.
 It’s all low-key these days.
 The responsibility is mostly on listeners to go out there and find the music and sources of information, but once they do, they will be richly rewarded.
 Everything I just said holds true for other genres as well.
 I think artists have started adopting a pragmatic and realistic attitude about getting their music out there, and it has opened up the creative floodgates.
 The general realization is their own artistic satisfaction is now the only guaranteed return available to them, so they might as well make music that’s uncompromising and true to their instincts.
 One can debate if that’s good for the music industry, but it’s certainly great for music.